 - Adjacency to Major Transportation Infrastructure

 Creating an urban center that meets all three of these criteria will result in an urban environment that supports local retail.

 America’s communities need to shift away from a big box, “form follows function” retail strategy to a local, placemaking retail strategy.
 One way to make this shift is to replace the concept of the shopping center with the concept of the urban center.
 When placemaking urban centers become the default method of creating space for retail in a community, local retailers flourish and a broad, diverse Democratized Economy emerges.

-In the second articles in this series, I'll discuss specific ideas for placemaking an urban center.
+In the final article in this series, I'll discuss specific ideas for placemaking an urban center.